Neosperience/backpack/docs/source/modules/telescope.rst

 .. code-block:: python

   import panoramasdk
-  from backpack.kvs import KVSSpyGlass, KVSFileCredentialsHandler
+  from backpack.kvs import KVSTelescope, KVSFileCredentialsHandler

   # You might want to read these values from Panorama application parameters
   stream_region = 'us-east-1'